flaredata/flaredata.github.io/_posts/2016-09-30-q6-spark-vs-c-on-a-laptop.md

 yields **exactly the same performance** as the hand-written C code!

-Excited?
+Sounds exciting?
 Stay tuned for the next post!